Is AT&T or Suddenlink better?

 Suddenlink internet plans

 For most people, 300 Mbps of download speed will be plenty of bandwidth for all their internet needs.
 But if you do a lot of gaming, streaming 4K content or just have several people using your connection at once, it might be worth upgrading to AT&T Fiber 500.
-Even with all that speed, it’s still pretty affordable at just $45/mo. for the first year.
+Even with all that speed, it’s still pretty affordable at just $65/mo. with equipment fees included.

 Surprisingly, one of the fastest internet plans from AT&T and Suddenlink is also the cheapest.
-AT&T Fiber 300 costs $35/mo. in the first year and $55/mo. in year two.
-For comparison, Suddenlink’s cheapest plan starts at $30/mo. and goes up to $100/mo. after 12 months.
+AT&T Fiber 300 costs $55/mo.
+For comparison, Suddenlink’s cheapest plan starts at $30/mo. but it goes up to $100/mo. after 12 months.

-AT&T Fiber 1000 is one of the fastest internet plans you can get anywhere in the country.
-We’ll be honest, 1000 Mbps is more than most people need.
-But if you live in a house with a lot of connected smart home devices or do some serious gaming, having the fastest download and upload speeds might be worth the higher price tag.
+AT&T Fiber 5 Gig is one of the fastest internet plans you can get anywhere in the country.
+We’ll be honest, 4,700 Mbps is way more than most people need.
+But if you live in a house with a ton of connected smart home devices and do some serious gaming, having the fastest download and upload speeds might be worth the higher price tag.

 AT&T vs. Suddenlink contracts, installation, data caps and equipment